Microsoft 365 security

 How ‘shareable’ do you want your file to be?

-Before sharing, let’s look at some different sharing settings in Microsoft 365.
+Before sharing, let’s look at some different Microsoft 365 file sharing settings.
 Depending on how your admin has configured your Microsoft 365 account, you may see different default settings.
 Usually, these include being able to share files with:

 • Anyone with the link